Basketball 3-Out, 2-In Motion OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 - If the defender is fronting from the base-line side then make one dribble toward the top and feed from the top.

-Post players work together, screening for each other and reading what each other is doing.
-Whenever a post player gets the ball inside in a 1-on-1 situation, the opposite post should slide up to the weak-side elbow.
-We want to give our post player with the ball more spacing so he/she can score (or get fouled).
+Post playPost players work together, screening for each other and reading what each other is doing.
+Whenever a post player gets the ball inside in a 1-on-1 situation, the opposite post slides up to the weak-side elbow.
+This creates better spacing so our post player can score (or get fouled).

 If the cutter is not open, he/she moves out to the short corner, as the screener seals and looks for the pass from the wing.